adamcbrewer/modus-operandi/dao.md

 # Dao

-The top priority for any build delivering the content and overall message to *any* device, keeping the site responsive and accessbile; optimising is not making sure the site looks nice on one device or when resizing the browser – this is bad practice.
+Top priority is delivering the content and message to any device, keeping the site responsive and accessbile.

-Supporting devices and platforms means delivering content, making sure it's accessible, but not necessarily functioning the same.
-Performance is key and something that impacts the experience – speed over nice-to-haves…always.
+Optimising is not making sure the site looks nice on one device or when resizing the browser – using only this as a means of feedback I consider bad practice.

-Progressive enhancement is the additional layer of functionality and good looks that would be required to make the site stand out.
+Supporting devices and platforms means delivering content, making sure it's accessible, but not necessarily functioning the same as there's a large separation of browser abilities.
+Now progressive enhancement is an additional layer of functionality and pimping that would be required to make the site stand out.
+In terms of performance, it's something extremely important and which can impact the experience in both a good and bad way.

-Sometimes projects can be a little too ambitious when it comes to both designing and building a site, device-agnostic (responsive) or not.
+A site can be both simple and give an amazing experience if things are given anough thought and approached sensibly.
+Trying to do too much awesome stuff means the code-base suffers and can quickly become unmaintainable.

-A site can be both simple and give an amazing experience, if things are approached sensibly.
-Trying to do too much 'awesome' stuff means your codebase can quickly go out the window and become unmaintainable if the developer doesn't know what they're doing.
+front-end performance, CSS architecture, scalability, pragmatism, and product-led development.